Chapel Allerton: History

-William awarded the area to the Lacy family, who later sold it to Simon de Alreton, who later bestowed most of it to Kirkstall Abbey in 1152.
+William awarded the area to the Lacy family, who later sold it to Simon de Alreton, who bestowed most of it to Kirkstall Abbey in 1152.
 The Abbey later sold much of it to the Mauleverer family of Potternewton.
-With the Dissolution of the monasteries (1536-1541) Kirkstall Abbey and its estates were taken over by the crown, and Queen Elizabeth I sold the Lordship of Chapel Allerton to Thomas Killingbeck.
+With the dissolution of the monasteries (1536–1541) Kirkstall Abbey and its estates were taken over by the crown, and Queen Elizabeth I sold the Lordship of Chapel Allerton to Thomas Killingbeck.

 In medieval times, the area was mostly small farms, with a village (and chapel) centred on a crossroads.
 In 1645 there was a plague (probably cholera) in Leeds, particularly virulent around the town markets.
 Instead of travelling in to sell produce, the people from Chapel Allerton sold it at Chapeltown Green, at the north end of what is now Chapeltown Road.
 To pay, the buyer had to put money into a basin of vinegar, specially built into a wall.

 Chapeltown Moor was an open area extending from Stainbeck Lane on the north down to Potternewton Lane on the south, bounded to the west by the stream known as Stain Beck and the turnpike road to Harrogate on the east.
 In the 17th and 18th centuries it had a racecourse and was also used for archery, cricket, foot racing, and cockfighting.
 It was finally enclosed between 1803 and 1813.
 In 1644 three men were hanged on a gallows there, roughly where the 1878 school is.

 By the end of the 17th century, it had become a resort or second home for wealthy people from Leeds and in 1767 was described as the Montpellier of Yorkshire by one visitor.
 In 1834 Edward Parsons described it as "by far the most beautiful and respectable in the Parish of Leeds".
 An 1853 directory called Chapel Allerton "a neat and pleasant village" with the "beautiful hamlets" of Moor-Allerton, Meanwood and Gledhow and a population of 2497 within its chapelry, noting that "It has many handsome mansions and neat houses, mostly occupied by merchants &c. who have their places of business in Leeds.
 From 1839 there was a horse-drawn omnibus to Leeds, which was replaced by a horse tram in 1874, later by a steam tram and in 1901 an electric tram.
 The population rose from 1054 in 1801 to 4377 in 1898.

+Allerton-Chapel was formerly a chapelry in the parish of Leeds, in 1866 Chapel Allerton became a separate civil parish, on 26 March 1904 the parish was abolished and merged with Leeds.
+In 1901 the parish had a population of 5841.

-Chapel Allerton was incorporated into Leeds administrative area in 1869, as a civil parish.
-However, in 1900 it was still a village, isolated from Leeds and neighbouring Meanwood and Moortown by fields, which were gradually filled in with housing and new roads in the 20th century.
+In 1900 it was still a village, isolated from Leeds and neighbouring Meanwood and Moortown by fields, which were gradually filled in with housing and new roads in the 20th century.
 First of all, rows of elegant stone-built houses along Chapeltown Road established a genteel suburbia, then in the thirties many large housing developments such as Carr Manor, Stainburn and Scott Hall meant that the isolated village was just another urban suburb.